Ötzi: Border dispute

 At the Treaty of Saint-Germain-en-Laye of 1919, the border between North and South Tyrol was defined as the watershed of the rivers Inn and Etsch.
 Near Tisenjoch, the glacier (which has since retreated) complicated establishing the watershed and the border was drawn too far north.
-Although Ötzi's find site drains to the Austrian side, surveys in October 1991 showed that the body had been located 92.56 m inside Italian territory as delineated in 1919.
+Although Ötzi's find site drains to the Austrian side, land surveys in October 1991 ultimately proved that the body had been located 92.56 m inside Italian territory, which was in consonance with Italy's original 1919 ownership claim.

 The province of South Tyrol claimed property rights but agreed to let Innsbruck University finish its scientific examinations.
-Since 1998, it has been on display at the South Tyrol Museum of Archaeology in Bolzano, the capital of South Tyrol.
+Since 1998, he has been on display at the South Tyrol Museum of Archaeology in Bolzano, the capital of South Tyrol.

 Scientific analyses

 The corpse has been extensively examined, measured, X-rayed, and dated.
 Tissues and intestinal contents have been examined microscopically, as have the items found with the body.
-In August 2004, frozen bodies of three Austro-Hungarian soldiers killed during the Battle of San Matteo (1918) were found on the mountain Punta San Matteo in Trentino.
-One body was sent to a museum in the hope that research on how the environment affected its preservation would help unravel Ötzi's past.
+In August 2004, the frozen bodies of three Austro-Hungarian soldiers killed during the Battle of San Matteo (1918) were found on the mountain Punta San Matteo in Trentino.
+One body was sent to a museum in the hope that research on how the environment had affected its preservation would help unravel Ötzi's past.